DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/add-controls-to-a-report.md

 ## <a id="addcontrolsfromthetoolbox"></a>Add Controls from the Standard Controls Bar

-Use the End-User Designer's Standard Controls bar to add controls to your report.
+Use the End-User Designer's [Toolbox](../../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/toolbox.md) to add controls to your report.

 ![eurd-add-controls](../../../../../images/eurd-add-controls.png)